benc-uk/chatr/readme.md

 ## Deploying to Azure

 Deployment is slightly complex due to the number of components and the configuration between them.
-The makefile target `deploy` should deploy everything for you in a single step using Bicep templates found in the **deploy/** folder
+The makefile target `deploy` should deploy everything for you in a single step using Bicep templates in the **deploy/** folder

 [See readme in deploy folder for details and instructions](./deploy)

 ## Running Locally

-This requires a little effort as the Azure Web PubSub service needs to be able call the HTTP endpoint on your location machine, plus several role assignments & configurations needs to happen, see below.
-The fabulous Azure Web PubSub local tunnel tool does a great job of providing a way to create a tunnel.
+This requires a little effort as the Azure Web PubSub service needs to be able call the HTTP endpoint on your local machine, plus several role assignments & configs need to be setup, see below.
+The fabulous Azure Web PubSub local tunnel tool does a great job of providing a way to to tunnel the Azure Web PubSub service to your local machine, so you can run the app locally and test it.

-When running locally the Static Web Apps CLI is used and this provides a nice fake user authentication endpoint for us.
+When running locally the Static Web Apps CLI is used and this provides a nice fake user authentication endpoint for us and will also run the API.

 ### Pre-Reqs